reachbsr-EKA/admissibility-execution-control/README.md

 ### Established boundary vs open research

-The repository distinguishes completed evidence from active and prospective research.
-Completed results retain their original evidentiary scope; later engineering or research does not retroactively enlarge what those results establish.
+The repository distinguishes completed and frozen work from active engineering and prospective research.
+These status partitions are separate from the evidentiary categories defined above: they describe where work currently stands, not what kind of evidence supports it.

 **Established and frozen**